Illegal Dumping Prevention

 Key information

-This stream provides funding either for establishing baseline data for dumping on publicly owned land OR for developing an illegal dumping business case.
+This stream provides funding for establishing baseline data either for dumping on publicly owned land or for developing an illegal dumping business case for the following entities:

-Up to $20,000 was available per entity for projects to be completed within 12 months.
+Funding of up to $20,000 is available per entity and must be completed within 12 months.

 Stream 1a (Establishment of Illegal Dumping Baseline) project requirements